zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

   > set CLASSPATH=classes;%CLASSPATH%

-To run a demo, open a Command Prompt, change to the desired demo directory, and enter the following command to run the server:
+To run a demo, open a command window, change to the desired demo directory, and enter the following command to run the server:

   > java Server

-In a separate Command Prompt window, enter the following command to run the client:
+In a separate command window, enter the following command to run the
+client:

   > java Client